datacarpentry/semester-biology/exercises/Making-choices-3-R.md

 sequence provided.
 Since all the function will know about the material is the sequence the only way to tell the difference between DNA and RNA is that RNA has the base Uracil (`u`) instead of the base Thymine (`t`).
-Have the function return one of three outputs: 'DNA', 'RNA', or 'UNKNOWN'.
+Have the function return one of three outputs: `'DNA'`, `'RNA'`, or `'UNKNOWN'`.
 Use the function and a `for` loop to print the type of the sequences in the following list.

 ```
-sequences = c(’ttgaatgccttacaactgatcattacacaggcggcatgaagcaaaaatatactgtgaaccaatgcaggcg',
+sequences = c(’ttgaatgccttacaactgatcattacacaggcggcatgaagcaaaaatatactgtgaaccaatgcaggcg', 'gauuauuccccacaaagggagugggauuaggagcugcaucauuuacaagagcagaauguuucaaaugcau', 'gaaagcaagaaaaggcaggcgaggaagggaagaagggggggaaacc', 'guuuccuacaguauuugaugagaaugagaguuuacuccuggaagauaauauuagaauguuuacaacugcaccugaucagguggauaaggaagaugaagacu', 'gauaaggaagaugaagacuuucaggaaucuaauaaaaugcacuccaugaauggauucauguaugggaaucagccggguc’)
-             'gauuauuccccacaaagggagugggauuaggagcugcaucauuuacaagagcagaauguuucaaaugcau',
-             'gaaagcaagaaaaggcaggcgaggaagggaagaagggggggaaacc',
-             'guuuccuacaguauuugaugagaaugagaguuuacuccuggaagauaauauuagaauguuuacaacugcaccugaucagguggauaaggaagaugaagacu',
-             'gauaaggaagaugaagacuuucaggaaucuaauaaaaugcacuccaugaauggauucauguaugggaaucagccggguc’)
 ```

 *Optional: For a little extra challenge make your function work with both upper